ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 4/README.md

 ## Objective

-To understand how **time-varying volatility** impacts the effectiveness of different hedging strategies in option pricing and risk management.
-We implement and compare **delta-only** and **sigma (vega) hedging** approaches under both a simple stochastic volatility setup and the more realistic **Heston model**.
+To understand how **time varying volatility** impacts the effectiveness of different hedging strategies in option pricing and risk management.
+We implement and compare **delta only** and **sigma (vega) hedging** approaches under both a simple stochastic volatility setup and the more realistic **Heston model**.

 ---